Corvin Castle: The Gothic Masterpiece of Transylvania

 A brilliant military leader with equally high political ambitions, Ioan of Hunedoara carried and won some of the most important battles against the Ottoman Empire, stopping at least for a few decades the Turkish plans to advance to Central Europe.
 He died in 1456, only a few days after obtaining the most important victory of the time against the Ottomans at Belgrad.

-History and architecture across century
+History and architecture across centuries

 After his death, it’s his son, Matia Corvin, the greatest king of Hungary, who continued the expansion of the castle.
-He added the loggia Matia that still conserves the only laic painting from Transylvania’s 15th century.
+He added the loggia Matia that still conserves the only secular painting from Transylvania’s 15th century.

 The contemporary castle

-The castle is only one of the highlights of this area, historically known as the Hateg Country.
 Visit the old rock churches Santamaria Orlea and Densus or the ruins of the fortresses from Colti and Malaiesti.

 For a complete day of history-based attractions, drive to Sarmizegetusa to visit the ruins of the ancient Roman capital.